openvinotoolkit/npu_plugin/README.md

 ### Environment variables

-The testing command assumes that the KMB board was setup and is avaialble via ssh.
+The testing command assumes that the KMB board was setup and is available via ssh.

 The following environment variables should be set: